ihr-it-projekt/DayZModsInfo/The Mod Base/README.md

 ## 🔧 Configuration

 Each mod comes with its own configuration system:
-- **Config Schemas** - JSON schemas for validation
+- **Config Schemas**: JSON schemas for validation
-- **Example Configs** - Ready-to-use configuration examples
+- **Example Configs**: Ready-to-use configuration examples
-- **Documentation** - Detailed setup and configuration guides
+- **Documentation**: Detailed setup and configuration guides

 ## 🆘 Troubleshooting

 ### Common Issues

 **Mod not loading on server:**
-- Check that server PBO files are in the correct addons folder
+- Check that server PBO files are in the correct `addons` folder
 - Verify license files are properly placed
 - Ensure all dependencies are installed

 **Client can't connect:**
-- Verify client PBO and BISIGN files are in workshop mod
+- Verify client PBO and BISIGN files are in the workshop mod
-- Check that BIKEY files are in server keys folder
+- Check that BIKEY files are in the server `keys` folder
-- Ensure workshop mod is published and updated
+- Ensure the workshop mod is published and updated

 **License errors:**
 - Verify license files are in the correct location